AmandaFernandes0701/Sitemate-Full-Stack-Engineer---Challenge-Q2-24/README.md

 - **Unit Testing**: Strengthening unit tests to ensure comprehensive coverage and reliability of the codebase.

+- **Enhancing Get Issue by ID Functionality**: I would invest more time in organizing and optimizing the functionality related to retrieving issues by their unique IDs.
+This would improve the overall user experience and efficiency of the application.

 - **Frontend Development**: Given my passion for frontend development, I would create a responsive frontend with a user-friendly design, leveraging tools like Figma for UX/UI design.
 One of my previous projects, [Projeto-DTI](https://github.com/AmandaFernandes0701/Projeto-DTI), showcases my frontend skills and project organization.

 ## Note